September 09, 2023

 July 22, 2023

 June 24, 2023

-The New Order National Human Rights Organization (NONHRO) is a 501(c)(3) not-for-profit organization led by a unique and diverse group of courageous, hardworking and talented people.
+The New Order National Human Rights Organization (NONHRO) is a GA Nonprofit organization led by a unique and diverse group of courageous, hardworking and talented people.
 Our administration, board members and advisors have distinct roles but work toward the same goal: to advance the mission of NONHRO.
 Every person affiliated with the organization brings with them a commitment to creating and sustaining a diverse and inclusive environment.